telmonteiro/AMATERASU/README.md

 The user can choose one of the predefined indices in the ``ind_table.csv`` table or define a new indice.

+AMATERASU accepts both 1D and 2D spectra.
+Accepts lists of input periods and list of lines to analyse.

+Option for "standard" or "full" outputs.
+"Standard" only prints and saves a dataframe with the bandpasses where the input periods are detected.
+"Full" saves all analysis data in a directory.

 ## Caveats and future upgrades

 Caveats:
 - AMATERASU was tested using NIRPS spectra only, so the predefined indices are NIR lines.
 - AMATERASU was only tested with spectral lines that were more or less simmetrical and with a decent depth, so spectral lines like He I 10830 $\AA$ or Paschen $\beta$ were not considered.
-- For now, only accepts 2D spectra.

 Future upgrades:
-- Code more organized and some more functionalities (similar to ACTIN, e.g. line plots, more user friendly, etc).
 - Include option to convert the wavelength to RV space.
-- Accept a list of input periods and a list of lines to analyse.
-- Accept 1D spectra.
-- Output options:
-    - Standard: warns if some input period was detect, in which line and with which FAP.
-    - Full: saves all analysis data in a directory for example.
 - Option to include a known activity indice to compute correlations in function of central bandpass and return bandpass that maximizes correlation (positive or negative).

 ## Running AMATERASU